E-Newsletter Redesign

 Animal Categories

-Heatmap shows it is highly interacted with and it will consistently have more conversions than the product recommender.
+The categories are highly interacted with and will consistently have more conversions than product CTAs.
 People start their shopping process by identifying their pest problem.

 Links lead to Category pages where they can look at a page of products to choose from.
 Users want to choose from a list of products that are relevant to their problem pest.